-A separate special revenue fund must be established in conformance with the Uniform Chart of Accounts (H.B.
-491) requirements.
+A separate special revenue fund must be established in conformance with the Uniform Chart of Accounts (O.C.G.A. §36-81-3(e)) requirements.
 This fund must be established for any grant with projected expenditures that exceed two percent (2%) of the general fund's budgeted total operating expenditures.
 CDBG funds should be accounted for within this fund.